renandantasp/Kodama/README.md

 The primary idea of Kodama is building a frontend application that emulates a social media platform with features similar to [Letterboxd](https:letterboxd.com) and a UI/UX similar to [RAWG](https:rawg.io), utilizing the RAWG and HLTB APIs.
 The project is currently in development.

-There's a future idea about evolving Kodama to a fullstack application to persist data and to be actually useful and not just a frontend side project without any real application.
+There's a future idea about evolving Kodama to a fullstack application, to create reviews, lists and catalog played games and backlogs, to build something more than a just frontend side project without any real application.

 ---